geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-03/meeting-transcript.md

 - [TinyBox Reds](#geohot-000005) We have 6 TinyBox reds in stock, please buy reds.
 (5090 boxes soon)
 - [Need for Speed](#geohot-000323) Geohot is interested in paying out bounties that improve SPEED!
-- Everything else is moving along, DSP, scheduler, mlperf, tensorcores, etc.
+- Everything else is moving along, DSP, scheduler, MLPerf, tensorcores, etc.
 - [Graph rewirte](#geohot-004638) Geohot: "if no one does it by March, I'll start taking it seriously."
 - [Closing remarks](#geohot-005136) From Chenyu and Geohot on how great projects take time